 Property Location and Ownership

 The Hayot Lake iron deposit is located in northeastern Quebec, approximately 20 kilometres north of the town of Schefferville.
+Through a wholly-owned subsidiary, Century has a 100% registered interest in the project.

 Geological Interpretation and Modelling